purescript-contrib/purescript-book/text/chapter2.md

 ## Installing PureScript

-The recommended approach to installing the PureScript compiler is to download a binary release for your platform from the [PureScript website](https://www.purescript.org).
+You'll need [Node.js and npm](https://docs.npmjs.com/getting-started/installing-node) and to be [able to install global packages](https://docs.npmjs.com/getting-started/fixing-npm-permissions#option-1-change-the-permission-to-npm-s-default-directory) to proceed.

+Install the Purescript compiler (`purs`) with npm:

+    npm install -g purescript

-You should verify that the PureScript compiler executables are available on your path.
-Try running the PureScript compiler on the command line to verify this:
+Try running the PureScript compiler on the command line to verify that the PureScript compiler executables are available on your path:

 ```text
 $ purs
 ```

-Other options for installing the PureScript compiler include:

-- Via NPM: `npm install -g purescript`.
-- Building the compiler from source.
-Instructions can be found on the PureScript website.

 ## Installing Tools

-If you do not have a working installation of [NodeJS](https://nodejs.org), you should install it.
-This should also install the `npm` package manager on your system.
-Make sure you have `npm` installed and available on your path.

 Spago is a PureScript build tool and package manager.
 You will need to install it using `npm`, as follows: